Mampong (Ghana parliament constituency)

 Mampong is one of the constituencies represented in the Parliament of Ghana.
 Mampong is located in Ashanti Region.

-Members of parliament

-Kwaku Ampratwum-Sarpong has been the member of parliament for the constituency since 2016.
+Kwaku Ampratwum-Sarpong has been the Member of Parliament for the constituency since 2016.
 He was elected on the ticket of the New Patriotic Party (NPP) won a majority of 20,472 votes to become the MP.
 He succeeded Francis Addai Nimoh who had represented the constituency in the 4th Republic parliament.